zackgithuboriginal/shareflow-milestone-project-3/README.md

 -   [Geeksforgeeks](https://www.geeksforgeeks.org/python-404-error-handling-in-flask/) article on handling 404 errors using Flask.

 -   [hover.css](https://ianlunn.github.io/Hover/) hvr.icon-spin styling used in style.css to implement hover and focus effects on post edit button.

+-    [Flask Paginate Tutorial](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) to get an understanding of how to implement the flask paginate library

 ### Content